The King and I: Renshaw's production (1991–2003)

-2004–present
+2004 to present

 Another U.S. national tour began in mid-2004, directed by Baayork Lee (who appeared in the original production at age 5), with choreography by Susan Kikuchi, reproducing the Robbins original.
 Sandy Duncan again starred as Anna, while Martin Vidnovic played the King.
 He had played Lun Tha in the 1977 Broadway production and voiced the King in the 1999 animated film.
 Stefanie Powers took over for Duncan throughout 2005.
 Near the end of the tour in November 2005, Variety judged that Lee had successfully "harnessed the show's physical beauty and its intrinsic exotic flavor."

-Jeremy Sams directed, and Kikuchi choreographed, a limited engagement of the musical in June 2009 at the Royal Albert Hall in London.
+Jeremy Sams directed, and Kikuchi choreographed, a production in June 2009 at the Royal Albert Hall in London.
 It starred Maria Friedman and Daniel Dae Kim.
 A U.K. national tour starred Ramon Tikaram as the King and Josefina Gabrielle as Anna, directed by Paul Kerryson, with choreography by David Needham.
 It opened in December 2011 in Edinburgh and continued into May 2012.
 In June 2014, Théâtre du Châtelet in Paris presented an English-language production of The King and I directed by Lee Blakeley and choreographed by Peggy Hickey, with sets by Jean-Marc Puissant, costumes by Sue Blane and lighting by Rick Fisher, starring Susan Graham as Anna, Lambert Wilson as the King and Lisa Milne as Lady Thiang.
 The New York Times called it "a grand new staging that has set French critics searching for superlatives."
 In April 2016, this production transferred to Lyric Opera of Chicago featuring Kate Baldwin as Anna, Paolo Montalban as the King and Ali Ewoldt and was enthusiastically received by the critics.

 The Renshaw production was revived again in April 2014 by Opera Australia for performances in Sydney, Melbourne and Brisbane, directed by Renshaw and featuring Lisa McCune and Teddy Tahu Rhodes.
 Some critics questioned anew the portrayal of the Siamese court as barbaric and asked why a show where "the laughs come from the Thai people mis-understanding British ... culture" should be selected for revival.